-The increase in total liabilities is due to the increase in contract payable in the current year.
+The increase in non-current liabilities is due to the increase in bonds payable and notes payable in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.